Case Study: MorphCostumes

 Value creation

-With BGF providing a £4.2 million investment, alongside valuable support and guidance, MorphCostumes was able to successfully:
+With our investment in 2012, alongside valuable support and guidance, MorphCostumes has been able to successfully:

 - Bring new products to market